TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   related to some other variable and has normally distributed errors with a mean of zero and constant standard deviation.
-There are several criteria here being improved, and it is not always clear which aspect of the distribution is changing the most.
+There are several criteria here being improved, and it is not always clear which aspect of the distribution is changed the most by the exponent selected.
 In many cases, the main effect of the transformatoin is to make distributions of residuals more homoskedastic and symmetrically distributed, but often, even after transformation, the residuals will still not appear quite normally distributed.
-However, the improvement in the homoskedasticity and reduced skewness may still be very useful when working with smaller samples, in order to improve the applicability of CLT assumptions.
+However, the improvement in the homoskedasticity and reduced skewness may still be very useful when working with smaller samples, in order to reduce the sample size required for applicability of CLT assumptions.

 By default, the R `MASS::boxcox()` function searches for an optimal `lambda` exponent in the range of `-2` to `2`, where a `lambda`